 It’s a common question among candidates about the depth of previous employment screening.
 The extent of employment verification goes beyond the basic questions such as tenure, job position, and description.
 Employers also enquire about the behavior of the candidate in his/her previous work and make sure that they don’t see any red flags.

 The verification process can change according to the organization and job position.
 Hiring managers look for information mentioned in the resume or job application forms.
 Mainly they focus on whether the applicant is competent for the position and has the suitable skill set for the job.
 Employers ascertain that the candidate maintains professional behavior and will not jeopardize the harmony of the workplace.

-The truth is that today’s businesses have more options out there for conducting employee background checks.
-Most of those organizations surely check to see for the companies you listed.
-Perhaps, few check deeper into your previous employment, asking questions about your performance, attitude, and more.
-Under permissible Law, they go for background checks about the candidate.
+The truth is that today’s businesses have more options out there for conducting pre-employment screening.
+Employer confirms the authenticity of the previous institutions you have listed in employment history.
+Perhaps, few check deeper into your previous employment, asking questions about your performance and workplace attitude.